csexton/codeography.com/_posts/2015-02-17-great_commit_message.markdown

 }
 ```

 Now this is helpful.
 It gives me context.
-I get clues on what changing this code may or may not break.
-Show that it wasn't some arbitrary change.
+I get clues on what changed in this code and what might break.
+And I can see that it wasn't some arbitrary change.
 Me in 6 months will appreciate this.

-A commit contains a `diff`, so it already shows what was changed.
+A commit already contains a `diff`, so it shows what was changed.
 No reason to write that up again.
 But nothing explains why you made that horrible hack or sweeping change.

 Communicating the current reasoning to your future self is a super power.